Request A Project Quote

 The Introduction and Workflow of Pre-made Library Sequencing

-Introduction to Pre-made Library Sequencing
+What is Pre-made Library Sequencing

 For next-generation sequencing, fully automated sequencing runs at a lower cost per base and faster assay times are available with lately introduced high throughput and benchtop instruments.
 As a result, an important bottleneck has been detected in the complex and time-consuming library preparation process, which begins with isolated nucleic acids and ends with amplified and barcoded DNA with sequencing adapters.
 Library preparation protocols are usually multistep processes that require expensive reagents and a lot of hands-on time.
 To guarantee robustness and reproducibility, a strong emphasis on standardization will be required.

-Preparing Sequencing Libraries
+Preparing Sequencing Libraries:

-DNA and RNA sequencing libraries
+• DNA and RNA sequencing libraries

 Starting with genomic DNA or RNA, a sequencing library can be created.
 The workflow for creating a DNA sequencing library is made up of three basic steps: